qdm12/gluetun/README.md

 ## EXTRA: For the paranoids

 - You might want to build the Docker image yourself
-- The download and unziping is done at build for the ones not able to download the zip files with their ISPs.
+- The download and unziping is done at build for the ones not able to download the zip files through their ISP
 - Checksums for PIA openvpn zip files are not used as these files change often
 - You should use strong encryption for the environment variable `ENCRYPTION`
 - Let me know if you have any extra idea :) !

-### TODOs
+## TODOs

-- Block malicious websites with Unbound
+- [ ] Iptables should change after initial ip address is obtained
+- More checks for environment variables provided
 - Add checks when launching PIA $?
+- VPN server for other devices to go through the tunnel

+## License

+This repository is under an [MIT license](https://github.com/qdm12/REPONAME_GITHUB/master/license)